iComics/iComics-Issues/README.md

-![iComics Issues](img/iComics-Issues.jpg "iComics Issues")
+![iComics Issues](img/iComics-Issues.jpg "iComics Issues") This is the repo hosts [the official issues list](https://github.com/iComics/iComics-Issues) for tracking bugs, requesting new features and any other general development items for [iComics](http://icomics.co), the comic reader for iOS.

-This is the official repo for tracking bugs and managing new features for [iComics](http://icomics.co), the comic reader for iOS.
+If you've got a bug/feature you'd like to submit, but don't want to register for a GitHub account, feel free to send me an email at ***feedback AT icomics DOT co***.

 ## When reporting a bug